KLong75/vain-mainstream/README.md

 ## Description
 #### REACT | MUI | PWA | JAVASCRIPT | HTML | CSS
 The official web application for indie rock musician Vain Mainstream, featuring the new covers album Your Likeness and performance videos from the Life Expectancy Tour.
-Downloadable PWA with offline functionality.
+Installable PWA with partial offline functionality.
 Users can listen to audio, download MP3s, watch embedded videos, and share on social media.

 ## URL of Deployed Application